ch-greams/recipe-book-app/documentation/rfcs/001-food-database-research.md

 # Food Database Research

+In order to find reliable source of nutritional value estimation for recipe calculations several data sources were investigated.
 ## [NCCDB](http://www.ncc.umn.edu/food-and-nutrient-database/)
 1. Not free to use; detailed pricing can be requested
 2. Does not have an API.
 After purchasing the database, you're provided with excel files.
 Database is renewed annually